dcl-2018-01/curriculum/docs/purrr-map.md

 #> [1] 0
 ```

 But what if you want to do it for all 87 people?
-Repeating the pattern
+Using copy and paste
-using copy and paste will be both tedious and error prone\!
+will be both tedious and error prone.

 ``` r
 length(sw_people[[1]][["starships"]])